zero9178/C-Cpp-Coverage-for-CLion/README.md

 Alternatively one can enable in the settings to not use auto flag detection.
 Instead a 'Run Coverage' button will appear with which one can explicitly choose to gather coverage data

+If your installation of clang does not have the needed profile library you will need to compile it yourself from https://github.com/llvm/llvm-project/tree/master/compiler-rt.
+Make sure it matches your compilers version

 #### Note:
-When using Clang 8 or older on Windows you'll most likely get a linker error due to the symbol `lprofGetHostName` missing.
+When using Clang 8 or older on Windows with the GNU target you'll most likely get a linker error due to the symbol `lprofGetHostName` missing.
 This is due to a bug inside llvm's compiler-rt.
 To circumvent this add the following lines of code to one of your files:
 ```cpp
 #ifdef __clang__